 A cracked heat exchanger could permit exhaust gas from the furnace to pollute the household air with exhaust gases including carbon monoxide.
-In order for this to happen, the furnace must be emitting high levels of carbon monoxide and the exhaust gas must be mixing with the household air.
-This could lead to serious sickness and even death.
+In order for this to happen, the furnace must be producing high levels of carbon monoxide and the exhaust gas must be combining with the household air.
+This could lead to serious illness and even death.

 What are the indicators of a cracked heat exchanger?